 Too Much Lime May Inhibit Other Nutrients

-Normally, applying lime will at least somewhat limit other essential nutrients needed by the plants to be grown there, and the grower had better know whether this is the case before using significant amounts of lime.
-When such is the case, the grower should be told that and also what will have to be done in order to avert the problem.
+Normally, applying lime will at least somewhat limit other essential nutrients needed by the plants to be grown there, and the grower should know whether this is the case before using significant amounts of lime.
+When such is the case, the grower should know this information and also what needs to be done in order to avert the problem.
 Just knowing the pH will not tell the grower or his consultant this essential information.

 To correctly make this type of determination concerning whether liming will help or hurt the soil, a soil test must provide extremely accurate information.

-In addition to showing what levels are there, to be useful a soil test must also show what level should be present and if there will be too much or too little of any other element once the liming is completed.
+In addition to showing what levels are there, a soil test is most useful when it shows what level should be present and if there will be too much or too little of any other element once the liming is completed.
 This includes the levels of magnesium, potassium, boron, iron, copper, manganese, and zinc.
-If any of these are present in borderline amounts, failing to measure and determine that this is the case and what to do to remedy the situation if lime is used, can reduce yields even when lime is required and correctly applied, but especially when it is used to excess.
+Failing to measure and determine whether or not any of these are present in borderline amounts and remedying the situation if additional lime is used, can reduce yields even when lime is required and correctly applied, but especially when it is used to excess.

-You can use too much lime.
-And although we have mentioned some successful large applications that are the exception and not the rule, keep in mind that some sandy soils would receive too much lime at a rate of one ton per acre.
-The key to liming is to measure what the soil requires, supply that need as soon as it can be feasibly done, and apply only what is needed to do the job properly.
+You can absolutely use too much lime on any given soil!
+Although we have mentioned some successful large applications that are the exception and not the rule, keep in mind that some sandy soils would receive too much lime at a rate of one ton per acre.
+The key to liming is to measure what the soil requires, supply what is needed as soon as it can be feasibly done, and apply it at the right time to do the job properly.

-Yes, we are.
+Yes we are!
 We gladly work with soil samples from gardens of any type.
-And in fact, we have made recommendations for hundreds of organic gardens within the past twelve months.
+In fact, we have made recommendations for hundreds of organic gardens within the past twelve months.
 But there are some considerations that should be made before you send a sample to us for analysis and recommendations.

 Take Time to Sample the Soil Correctly

 First, if you do not regularly take soil samples, be sure to review the guidelines in Hands-On Agronomy (see also our Soil Analysis page).
 The recommendations we make can only be as good as the sample that has been taken for analysis.
-Too many people make mistakes in the way they take soil samples, that wind up costing them in terms of what could have been accomplished from the soil test they took and sent for an analysis.
+Far too many people make mistakes in the way they take soil samples that wind up costing them in terms of what could have been accomplished from the soil test they took and sent for an analysis.

 Some common examples include taking the sample too deep, combining different types of soil – like sandy areas with clay areas, or red clay combined with yellow clay – into one composite sample, or applying materials such as lime to the soil without keeping a record of how much and when it was applied.
 It generally takes three years for lime to completely break down and there is no way of telling what will be the actual effects without that information.